 Peterborough railway station is an important rail interchange on the London to Edinburgh East Coast Main line with an annual throughput of five million passengers.
 The station has been refurbished within the past 10 years, but its facilities are inadequate to cope with current passenger volumes and projected future growth which was forecast at 3% per annum over the next decade.
 Further connectivity to the railway station is proposed through a new access route associated with future development of land to the west of the station.
-Active travel improvements will be developed as part of these plans, including the option of a segregated cycle lane along Thorpe Road to serve the new western entrance of the rail station.
-The award of £50m in the Levelling Up 2 fund will kickstart this redevelopment of the Station Quarter with the provision of a new station building and a new western access point.
+Walking and cycling improvements will be developed as part of these plans, including the option of a segregated cycle lane along Thorpe Road to serve the new western entrance of the rail station.

 Another important regeneration area is the redevelopment of North Westgate, an area of the city centre that has been underutilised for decades and will provide additional opportunities for walking, cycling and public transport in this part of the city centre.

-Better serving the site of ARU Peterborough, to the south of Bishops' Road, together with the wider Embankment Area is imperative.
+Better serving the future site of Peterborough University (opening in 2022), to the south of Bishops' Road, together with the wider Embankment Area is imperative.
 The University Access Strategic Outline Business Case and further development work provides transport options for enabling and managing the growth in the area and identifies a package of measures to create and enhance walking/cycling links to the University and improve highway access to the Parkway network.